Use this SleepFoundation.org link for the most current discount on the PlushBeds pillows

 The Birch Organic Pillow retains its shape over time, thanks in large part to the wool used in the filling.
 Wool is naturally durable and retains its shape longer than many other fibers.
 The latex is more responsive and bouncy than other foams, but some of the firmest of the options we tested.
 The pillow is not adjustable, and should not be machine-washed.
 It can, however, be fluffed in the dryer.

 Birch Organic Pillows are made in the U.S, and ship free.
-They come with a 100-night risk-free sleep trial and a three-year limited warranty.
+They come with a 100-night risk-free sleep trial and a one-year limited warranty.
 The company offers queen and king size pillows.

 More people prefer to sleep on their sides than any other position, and the Sleep Artisan Luxury Side Sleep Pillow is designed specifically for them.
 The pillow is curved along one side, creating a “nook” that allows for targeted support for the shoulders and neck.
 Back sleepers also find the Luxury Side Sleeper pillow comfortable, as it provides support for spinal alignment, helping you wake up refreshed and pain-free.